qzqdz/smartscanner/README.md

 ## Abstract

 We propose a "Retrieval for Audit" paradigm for smart contract vulnerability detection.
-Our approach uses a lightweight contract embedding tool named CCRNet (Residual Network with Code Compositional Encoding) to identify and amplify sparse vulnerability features.
+Our approach uses a lightweight contract embedding tool named SmartScanner to identify and amplify sparse vulnerability features.
 The system retrieves similar bug contracts for heuristic reference, outperforming classifier-based methods on a large-scale smart contract benchmark.

 ## Key Features